akhil0001/RevealFx/README.md

 # RevealFx
 ![](/demo/img/Friday.gif)

-*Documentation is still in work in progress*
+*Documentation is  work in progress*

 A lightweight animation plugin based on animejs for revealing effects animation with simple API that works in almost every major browser.
  It works with the text, images or any UI element.